Has Your Pre-Screening Software Ever Improperly Disqualified Candidates?

 These real-time scoring updates are exactly what she needed and can enable her to tweak the system per position, giving her even more flexibility.

 By utilizing an outdated skills testing platform, hiring teams can have a difficult time adjusting if candidates are getting filtered out excessively.
-Join a VidCruiter demo to learn how a modern video interview software makes it easy to adapt to situations such as the accidental filtering out of qualified candidates.
+Join a VidCruiter demo to learn how modern video interview software and applicant tracking system makes it easy to adapt to situations such as the accidental filtering out of qualified candidates.